Cheedubem/Learnable-Task-2/README.md

 Git rebase is a Git command that allows you to change the way your changes are added to a branch.
 It's like rearranging or rewriting your commit history.
 It's a way to organize your commits in a cleaner and more linear way.
 Instead of merging changes into a branch, it moves your changes to the tip of another branch and it can make your commit history look more straightforward and easier to understand.

+The command is "$git rebase"

 ## Explain in simple terms git cherry-pick and the command for it

 Git cherry-pick is a Git command that allows you to pick specific commits from one branch and apply them to another branch.
 It's like selecting certain changes and copying them to a different branch.
+This makes it very seful when you only want certain changes from one branch and not the entire branch.

+The command is "$git cherry-pick"